 Directly above the table, you will see a Sort button that, when clicked, opens a drop-down menu of options that correspond to the column headers in the table.
 When you select a category from the drop-down menu, the entire chart will be sorted in order based on the category you select.
 If the information in that column is numerical, it will be sorted from lowest to highest.
 If the information in that column is text, it will be sorted in alphabetical order.
-In this book, a working Sort button is obviously not an option, so use the column headings to determine how the tables can be sorted.
-While working through the questions in this book, decide how you would sort the information before answering each question.
+While working through practice questions, decide how you would sort the information before answering each question.
 To gain experience sorting tables in the test interface, use the questions in your online resources.

 The key to understanding the table is the paragraph of text that accompanies it.
 Read this first to get a general overview of the table’s content.
 Then look at the table itself, paying special attention to the table headings and the drop-down menu.

 Simply put, Two-Part Analysis questions have solutions in two parts.
 Two-Part Analysis questions consist of a few lines of text and instructions to select choices in a table based on the given information.
 These questions may test quantitative or verbal skills.